Important data questions to answer

 - An interactive learning experience that enables anyone to assess their data skills through timed assessments, acquire new skills through interactive courses that provide custom feedback, and retain and apply their knowledge with guided and unguided projects.
 All in the browser—with no installations required.

-- A best-in-class content library for data skills.
+- A best-in-class content library for data science skills.
 DataCamp offers more than 350+ courses, 10+ assessments, and 90+ projects—delivered by leading data scientists in industry and academia.

 - Pre-tailored learning paths designed to give you all the necessary skills in data science, data analysis, and more.
 Managers can also assign custom learning tracks and assignments, making it easy to create a curriculum tailored to your organization’s business and technology challenges.